hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ## Learning Objectives

-* Familiarize participants with R syntax
+* Become familiar with R syntax
-* Understanding the concepts of variables and the assignment operator
+* Understand variables and the assignment operator in R
-* Understanding the concepts data types and data structures
+* Understand the various data types and data structures in R

 ## The R syntax